 |New York||$13,550 – $18,050|

-From table A, there’s a lot to takeaway if you’re a U.S. homeowner.
+From the table, there’s a lot to take away if you’re a U.S. homeowner.
 The bottom line is that you can never assume where solar will be affordable because even rainy Washington is one of the best states for solar power.
 Remember, the cost of solar depends on a lot of factors, so these numbers are just meant to be a starting point.
 In most cases, you should be able to find a 5kW solar system in this price range – if you receive offers from solar companies that are much higher or lower, be sure to ask follow up questions.
 Solar financing options can be a lot to learn in a short period of time for new solar shoppers so make sure to read up on various options so you can understand your potential for savings, payback period and energy offset.

 How much electricity can 5,000 watts of PV panels produce?